jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 ## Implementations

-Due to lack of Curry-Howard correspondence, implementation of HOL typically needs to be done in a simpler calculus for stating theorems, giving assumption names, storing proofs somewhere, etc.
+Due to lack of Curry-Howard correspondence, implementation of HOL typically needs to be done in a simpler calculus for stating theorems, passing proved theorems around, giving assumption names, storing proofs somewhere, etc.
-(The benefit of the proof-as-term concept, when we work with classical logic, is when $x:T$ and $T : \mathsf{Prop}$, $x$ basically becomes a label for $T$, and we get all housekeeping mechanisms for free.)
+(The benefit of the proof-as-term concept, when we work with classical logic, is when $x:T$ and $T : \mathsf{Prop}$, $x$ basically becomes a label for $T$, and we get all housekeeping mechanisms for free.
+In HOL's internal language you can't pass a proven property around or package it with things it describes into a single term and pass it around.
+You can pass a proposition around, but there's not guarantee that it's proven.)

 The HOL prover family traditionally relies on the LCF architecture, to be discussed in the next section.